Relatability is where something in your game evokes something the player is already familiar with.

 However, this is only half the picture.
 The object has to actually behave like the real thing in the play of the game.
 The mechanics must match the theme/name of the object.

 Radlands is full of such cards.
 There's Wounded Soldier — an excellent warrior, who starts out damaged, and you have to heal him, if you want to use him.
-Cult Leader sends your other people off to their doom, to destroy the opponent's things.
+Cult Leader sends your other people off to their doom, to destroy the opponent's stuff.
 Catapult lets you hurl your own people.
 In game terms, it destroys one of your people, and can hit anything.
 This matches the theme closely.

 Connecting theme and function is key to immersive gameplay.
 If you can't do this, because your game rules are too simple, it means you need a smaller and less pretentious theme.